Debate rages over Sudan's Bashir after "plot" arrests

 Shops opened as usual in the morning before Friday prayers.
 At one mosque visited by Reuters the preacher did not mention the arrests.

 Many Sudanese, used to political upheavals, wondered what will happen next.
-“Who is ruling this country,” wrote a user on the “Saihun” website on Thursday as rumors were swirling around.
+“Who is ruling this country,” wrote a user on the “Saihun” website on Thursday as rumours were swirling around.

 “I don’t think they tried to stage a military coup,” said 55-year-old Ibrahim Idriss, a food merchant in central Khartoum.
 “I‘m not interested in it anyway.
 I worry more about corruption and officials who steal people’s money.”